openstack/keystone/doc/source/configuration.rst

 Each token format uses different technologies to achieve various performance, scaling and architectural requirements.

-UUID tokens contain randomly generated UUID4 payloads that are issued and validated by the identity service.
+UUID tokens contain randomly generated UUID4 IDs that are issued and validated by the identity service.
 They are encoded using their hex digest for transport and are thus URL-friendly.
 They must be persisted by the identity service in order to be later validated.
 Revoking them is simply a matter of